hideyukiinada/transfer-learning/readme.md

 For the first one, the good news is that TensorFlow team has made various pretrained models available for this on their website called TensorFlow Hub.

-For the second one, they also made the script available to automate the creation and training of this new layer.
+For the second one, they also made the script called "retrain.py" available to automate the creation and training of this new layer.
 This script also automatically downloads the pretrained weight to your computer, so pretty much what you need to do is just the two steps:

 1) Set up the dataset on your file system
 2) Run retrain.py